techleadcoaching/coaching/coaches/readme.md

 ## Overview of This Section

-The first topic, **[Yes You Can Coach](./intro.md)**, is intended to answer the question many first time tech lead coaches will probably have: do I have enough knowledge or insight to coach other tech leads?
+The first chapter, **[Yes You Can Coach](./yes-you-can-coach .md)**, is intended to answer the question many first time tech lead coaches will probably have: do I have enough knowledge or insight to coach other tech leads?
 Spoiler alert: it doesn't take knowledge or insight, it just takes a good listener.

-Next, we'll explore **[Getting Started](./getting-started.md)** with the Tech Lead Network.
-This topic covers some of the basics about how to sign up as a coach, how you'll get tech leads to coach, getting support from the network.
+In Chapter Two, we'll explore **[Getting Started](./getting-started.md)** with the Tech Lead Network.
+This topic covers some of the basics about how to sign up as a coach, what kind of training and support we offer, how you will get tech leads to coach, getting support from the network.

-The Getting Started section also includes some guidance if you're considering  starting your own Tech Lead Network at work or in your community.

 If tech lead coaches are the heart of the network, then **[Tech Lead Coaching Model](./model.md)** is the initial brains of it.
-This topic explores our prescriptive model to get you started as a tech lead coach.
+Chapter Three explores our prescriptive model to get you started making your biggest impact a coach of tech leads.
 It is by no means an exhaustive model for how to be a coach, but it does offer a framework that we feel will get a new coach up to speed quickly.

-Finally, the **[Basic Dos and Don'ts](./mechanics.md)** covers some of the logistics for scheduling, getting started, and some practical tips for new coaches to use when engaging with tech leads.
+Finally, Chapter Four, **[Tech Lead Coaching Logistics and Coaching Advice](./mechanics.md)**, covers some of the logistics for scheduling, getting started, and some practical tips for new coaches to use when engaging with tech leads.

 Thank you for your leadership.